yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 2. Feature extraction
 3. Image retrieval

-During each step there are a few points to consider:
+Following this workflow, there are a few points to consider:
-1. Modeling
 - Can simple CNN handle this task?
 (TBC)
 - If not, which pre-trained model works the best, in terms of accuracy and training time?

-2. Feature extraction
-- How to extract feature vectors to capture most of the information contained in the images?
+- How to extract the feature vectors (or embeddings) to capture most of the information contained in the images?

-3. Image retrieval
-- Given a large dataset (130k images in my project), what is the optimal algorithm for image retrieval?
+- Given a large dataset (130k images in this project), what is the optimal algorithm for image retrieval?

 ## Preparation Work
 ### Dataset